 January 9, 2019

-Maids in Men's Clothes: Joan of Arc and the Tradition of Transvestite Saints
+Maids in Men's Clothes: Joan of Arc and the Tradition of Female Saints

 Wearing men's clothing protected Joan of Arc on the battlefield and exposed her to charges on heresy in the courts.
-Explore why cross-dressing was celebrated in certain circumstances - and punished in others - by the medieval Church.
+Professor Urbanski will explore why female saints who dressed as men for practicality and power were celebrated in certain circumstances – and punished in others.
+Watch this lecture online here.